lewisgibson/monopoly-go-bot/README.md

 6. Clone this repository, or download the zip.
 7. Install python and pip.
 8. Install the requirements `pip install -r requirements.txt`.
-9. Launch `start.ps1` using PowerShell.
+9. Launch `python main.py` using PowerShell.
 10. Use F2 to toggle the script - it starts disabled.
 11. Make sure the BlueStacks application is open and visible on a screen at all times.